- Likely to be a full-fledged road vehicle, as opposed to hardware or software sold to third-party carmakers

-The major roadblock for the company remains its brokering a deal with an automotive manufacturer, and with big names including Volkswagen, Hyundai, Kia and Nissan already condemned to the 'tried and failed' pile, it'll be interesting to see if the company breaks ground with any of the other brands it's been touted as circling in 2021.
+The major roadblock for the company remains its brokering a deal with an automotive manufacturer, and with big names including Volkswagen, Hyundai, Kia and Nissan already condemned to the 'tried and failed' pile, it'll be interesting to see if the company breaks ground with any of the other brands it's been touted as circling over the past year.

-For our money, CATL and LG seem the most likely partners at this stage, with the two Korean companies standing to gain the most from a partnership with Apple – though we're not holding our breath.
+In 2021, we would have said CATL and LG seemed the most likely partners, with the two Korean companies standing to gain the most from a partnership with Apple – but the subsequent radio silence in 2022 isn't promising.